semgrep/semgrep-docs/docs/faq.md

 ### How are Semgrep and its rules licensed?

-The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [GPL v3](<https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)>) — you can use it at work, on private and proprietary code, no problem!
+The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [LGPL 2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)) — you can use it at work, on private and proprietary code, no problem!

 The [Semgrep Registry](https://semgrep.dev/explore) contains rules from different contributors.
 Most rules, including all community-contributed rules, are under [MIT license](https://tldrlegal.com/license/mit-license).
 Some of the Registry rules written by r2c are licensed under the [Semgrep Registry license](../licensing/#semgrep-registry-license).